alanng10/class-lang/Docue/Article/Single/a.md

 This is enough element to do any trigger.
 This is enough element to do any comp.

+Single does not need generic.
+Single class has base class, same as Class Lang.
+Single has CastOperate.
+This is enough element to do any class basing.

 Single Lang does not need lang element to interface to external.
 Single compiler modules have infra to generate refer binary.
 The refer binary can refer to custom made machine code binary.